Leadership Team

 President & CEO

-Prior to her time at the Brennan Center, Ms. Austin-Hillery litigated at the law firm of Mehri & Skalet, PLLC as part of the firm’s civil rights employment class action practice and as the George N. Lindsay Civil Rights Law Fellow at the national office of the Lawyers’ Committee for Civil Rights Under Law in Washington, D.C. where she focused on housing litigation and policy.
+Earlier in her career, Ms. Austin-Hillery practiced civil rights employment class action litigation at Mehri & Skalet, PLLC, and served as the George N. Lindsay Civil Rights Law Fellow at the Lawyers’ Committee for Civil Rights Under Law, focusing on housing litigation and policy.